Theoroshia/azure-network/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next we filter for DNS traffic.
 DNS is the protocol that converts website names into IP addresses.
-To see this type of traffic, we go into the command line and use the _nslookup_ command.
+To see this type of traffic, we go into the command line and use the <i>nslookup</i> command.
 This command takes a website address and returns the IP addresses that are commonly associated with those names.
 In this example we used Google and Disney.
 When we do this, we can see in WireShark DNS traffic being sent back and forth.
 </p>
 <br />